-With the rise of COVID-19, you may be familiar with the term trust circle — a small, tight-knit social circle committed to following the same set of safety precautions, and remaining socially distant from others.
+You may be familiar with the term trust circle — a small, tight-knit social circle committed to following the same set of safety precautions, and remaining socially distant from others.
 You can trust that those involved have prioritized the safety of all participants.
-Now, as plans for the next school year are underway, the idea of the trust circle is popping up under a new name: a learning pod.
+Now, as plans for the next school year are underway, the idea of the trust circle has a new name: a learning pod.

 Learning pods are groups of typically up to 10 students who regularly meet with a private teacher hired to either manage the coursework assigned by the students’ school(s), or to replace the need of students stepping foot in school altogether.